Find out how to register on El Padrón, Spain’s population register, which is mandatory for foreigners to carry out certain procedures in Spain.

 The best advice is to ask at the town hall or relevant local office which documents you need, as Spanish town halls are autonomous entities with their own rules and conditions can vary.
 Generally you’ll need to take along your passport, property rental contract or title deed (for owners), electricity or water bill, and proof of Spanish residency.

-All documentation should be in Spanish; read about preparing official translations and legal documents in Spain.
+All documentation should be in Spanish; read about preparing official translations in Spain.